syntro-opensource/silverstripe-elemental-bootstrap/README.md

 # Silverstripe Elemental Bootstrap

+> This project is still a work-in-progress and will be improved over time.
+If you feel something is missing, feel free to open an issue or a pull request

 [![Build Status](https://travis-ci.org/syntro-opensource/silverstripe-elemental-bootstrap.svg?branch=develop)](https://travis-ci.org/syntro-opensource/silverstripe-elemental-bootstrap)
 [![phpstan](https://img.shields.io/badge/PHPStan-enabled-success)](https://github.com/phpstan/phpstan)

 This module takes the [dnadesign/silverstripe-elemental](https://github.com/dnadesign/silverstripe-elemental) module and uses it to simplify bootstrap layouting.

 ## Usage:
 ```